GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-05_projectSoSe26.md

 ---

+### DWD Weather Station Map

+To make life a bit more easy, this map showes all DWD weather stations.
+Use this map to identify DWD weather stations near your study area.

+> **Task:** Zoom into the map and click on a marker to see the station name and ID.
+Find the closest station to your gauging station.
+Use the retrieved ID to download the relevant meteorological datasets directly from the DWD Open Data portal.

+<iframe src="dwd_map.html" width="100%" height="400px" style="border:none;"></iframe>

+---

 ## Part 1 — Getting to Know Your Data

 ### The question:
 > **Is there a direct relationship between precipitation and water level at your station?
 When do water levels peak — and was it actually raining at the time?**